Residential proxies

 Description of settings fields

-In the order itself you can find several important items and options, let's consider them
+In the order itself you can find several important items and options, let's look at them

 Traffic used - How much spent \ How much purchased